parthh001/parthh001/README.md

 Hey, I'm Parth👋

-I am a 3 year undergrad pursuing B.tech in Information Technology @Vishwakarma Institute of Technology, Pune
+I am a 3 year undergrad pursuing B.tech in Information Technology @ Vishwakarma Institute of Technology, Pune

 In a phase of learning aggressively, building publicly, and experimenting with ideas that feel both useful and futuristic.